 CBS: Former FBI Deputy Director Andrew McCabe Feared Cover-Up Of Russia Probe

-Former FBI Deputy Director Andrew McCabe was afraid he'd be fired and his replacement might attempt a cover-up to protect Trump, he said in an interview recorded with CBS.
+Former FBI Deputy Director Andrew McCabe was afraid he would be fired and his replacement might attempt a cover-up to protect President Trump, he said in an interview recorded with CBS.

 After then-FBI Director James Comey was fired, McCabe feared he would be next, he said in a clip released on Thursday.